nbedelman/ScaffoldingWithDiscovar/SWD-cli/README.rst

 ##PREPARING THE DATA###

-Start with  the output from a novel genome assembly (fasta), a scaffolded reference genome (fasta), and a map file for the reference genome (bed)
+Start with  the output from a novel genome assembly (fasta), a fasta file of reference genome scaffolds (fasta), and a map file for the reference genome (bed)

 Reference Genome Map:
 This should be in a bed format (see https://genome.ucsc.edu/FAQ/FAQformat#format1)